jundalisay/spblist/content/en/research/socrates/timaeus/chapter-03.md

 If the universal frame had been created a surface only and having no depth, a single mean would have sufficed to bind together itself and the other terms.
 - But now, the world must be solid.
 Solid bodies are always compacted two means, not one.*

-> *Superphysics Note: In a universe where there is only light or electromagnetism, there would only be one 'mean'.
+{{< n n="In a universe where there is only light or electromagnetism, there would only be one 'mean'.
 But since we live in a universe with solid material bodies, there are 2.
-This manifests as wave-particle duality.
+This manifests as wave-particle duality." >}}

 And so, God placed water and air in the mean between fire and earth.